Statues (album)

 Statues is the fourth and final studio album by English-Irish electronic music duo Moloko.
 It was released on 3 March 2003 by The Echo Label.

 Background

 After working with live musicians on their previous album, Things to Make and Do (2000), Moloko returned to electronic territory with this album, although the previous album's organic influences remain, as seen on "Familiar Feeling" and "Over & Over".

 Production on the album was described as "massive" by Murphy, who declared the cost of it "almost killed" the band.
 She added "there was a very great deal of thought and attention that went into mixing this record."

 At the time of its release, the long-term romantic partnership between group members Róisín Murphy and Mark Brydon had dissolved, setting the stage for Murphy's 2005 solo album, Ruby Blue.
 Statues is composed of material which describes the various emotional milestones in a romantic relationship, or rather as it comes apart.
 Moloko toured Europe extensively to promote the album and disbanded shortly thereafter.

+This was the only Moloko album to be released in the US post-Warner Bros Records era.
+It was released in 2003 by Echo themselves as a CDr.